xujing1994/bkd_fedgnn/README.md

 All arguments in the parer are able to set default values in the configuration file in ```./Common/Utils/options.py```

 ### Some important arguments
+There are some important arguments used in the experiments.
 > Dataset name: `--dataset (default='NCI1', help='name of dataset')`
 > Dataset path: `--datadir (default='./Data', help='path to save the downloaded dataset')`
 > Config file of GNN model arthitecture: `--config (default='./GNN_common/configs/TUS/TUs_graph_classification_GCN_NCI1_100k.json', help='path of config file which defines the GNN neural network')`